To know everything about the regenerative therapy for knees, let's begin with a case study of Mrs Suvarnamala Uttarwar.

 - Sixty-six years old, Mrs Suvarnamala from Nanded had complained of knee pain for more than ten years.
-In the last three years or so, her pain increased in intensity.
+In the last three years or so, her anxiety increased in intensity.
 She found it difficult to walk and consulted an Ayurvedic doctor for treatment.
 She was prescribed medicines which helped her walk comfortably for short distances.
-However, when she discontinued the treatment, she had pain again.
+However, when she discontinued the procedure, she had pain again.
 Suvarnamala also had difficulty in standing up from sitting position as well as stair climbing.
 She could not stand for more than 15-20 minutes.

 - Suvarnamala heard about cell-based therapy from a relative and decided to consult Dr Pradeep Mahajan, Regenerative Medicine Researcher, Mumbai.
 She underwent two sessions of cell-based treatment over two months.
 She was also advised physiotherapy to strengthen her muscles that would aid her to stand for more extended periods and walk comfortably.

 - Within a week following treatment, Suvarnamala found that her pain reduced considerably.
 She was able to walk around the house and carry on her routine activities much more comfortably.
-She continued physiotherapy after discharge from our centre and noticed further improvement over the following two months.
+She continued physiotherapy after discharge from our centre and noticed a further improvement over the following two months.

 - Presently, the patient says she can walk more comfortably and can stand for a more extended period.
 Overall she also says that she has improved strength and can perform activities of daily living adequately.